HazelTheWitch/DatabaseModels/README.md

 # Database Models

-Python class decorator that creates a database representation of a class.
+Python class decorator that creates a database representation of a class and vice versa, a lightweight ORM.
 `setup.py` provided for installation, uses psycopg 3 rather than 2 for the better context manager support and type hinting.